ZhymonNorman/krakens-guis-clis/README.md

 # "Krakens and GUIs and CLIs, Oh My!"

-A companion repo to go along with a blog post by our Director, Simon Norman.
+A companion repo to go along with a blog post written by our Director, Simon Norman.

 - `main` branch: https://director.swrm.link
 - `preview` branch: https://git-example-git-feature-tailwind-css-swarmcreative.vercel.app/